 If you don’t feel well enough to care for yourself, a trusted friend or family member can bring you cold drinks, make sure you get enough to eat and talk you through some of the most severe withdrawal symptoms.
 If you experience signs of delirium tremens (DTs), your loved one can also call for medical attention or take you to the nearest hospital for treatment.
 Family therapy may also help during this time.

 2. Have medical supplies and comfort items on hand.

 It may take 24 to 72 hours to eliminate all the alcohol from your body.
 During detoxification, you may not feel well enough to go to the grocery store or visit your local pharmacy, so be sure to stock up on any needed supplies before you have your last drink.

 You may want to get a heating pad, a warm pair of slippers and comfortable clothing to wear while you go through the detox process.
 Acute alcohol withdrawal and severe symptoms may bring on flu-like symptoms.

-Before you stop drinking or curbing any substance addiction on your own, ask your doctor if anything can be prescribed to control your alcohol withdrawal symptoms.
+Before you stop drinking or curbing any substance addiction on your own, ask your doctor if anything can be prescribed to manage alcohol withdrawal symptoms that you’re facing.
 Depending on your age and history of medical conditions, your doctor may recommend blood pressure medications, benzodiazepines to reduce anxiety and improve your mental health or anticonvulsants to prevent seizures and relieve other symptoms of the nervous system.